Comparison

 If your confidence problem is diffuse anxiety that shows up across your whole life, the internal-state apps on this list will help.
 Regulate the baseline, build the daily practice, get the mental game tighter.
 If your confidence problem is specific: you see someone, you want to approach, your body overrides your decision and you stand there until the moment passes, the tool that fixes it is the one that generates mastery experiences at high frequency in that exact context.
 No amount of guided breathing replaces the data your nervous system collects from surviving the thing you were afraid of.

-For a comparison focused specifically on apps built for social confidence and approach anxiety, that review covers Rejecto, Charisme, Junto, Simple Rizz, EaseUp, and Coach Rizz.
+For a comparison focused specifically on apps built for social confidence and approach anxiety, that review covers Alora, Charisme, Junto, Simple Rizz, EaseUp, and Coach Rizz.
 All apps that target the social interaction freeze specifically, not general confidence.

 Coach Rizz is free on iOS and Android.